hasezoey/converty/README.md

 ls -al ~/Downloads/converty-out
 ```

 Note: The project can be run first to have it create the folders (like input and output).
+Note: The inputs need to be named according to `INPUT_MATCH_REGEX` (defined in each module), this is done to easily match files to modules.

 ### Adding Modules